jeffhernandez1995/jeffhernandez1995.github.io/_posts/2020-05-04-fastweights.md

 use_math: true
 ---

 In this post, we will study the applicability of design of experiments (DoE) in machine learning (ML) experiments, to do so we will use a machine learning paper as a case study.
 I assume that the reader is familiar with RNN's.
+For a simple introduction to factorial designs with replication, I consider these [slides](https://www.cs.rice.edu/~johnmc/comp528/lecture-notes/Lecture12_13.pdf) a great resource.
+Some starting code in python for factorial designs can be oun [here](https://charlesreid1.github.io/empirical-model-building/factorial_2level_3factor.html).
 All the code necessary to reproduce these experiments can be found on [here](https://github.com/jeffhernandez1995/fastweights).

 ## Motivation